vandontduong/CARTEx/README.md

 ## Limitations of scRNAseq analysis <a name = "limitations"></a>

-[Murphy and Skene 2022 Nature Communications](https://pubmed.ncbi.nlm.nih.gov/36550119/) describes the use of pseudobulk aggregation to address biased inference.
+[Murphy and Skene 2022 Nature Communications](https://pubmed.ncbi.nlm.nih.gov/36550119/) describes the use of pseudobulk aggregation to address biased inference, which arises from subsampling cells from the same donor (i.e. identical genetic backgrounds).

 [Li et al. 2023 Frontiers](https://pubmed.ncbi.nlm.nih.gov/37255988/) describes that the gene representation in single-cell methods is biased due to library preparation.
 It is likely that genes with enriched poly(G) motifs at the 3' end are underdetected as a result of hairpin structure formation with poly(A) tails.